 Probably the best feature of the Blue Yeti microphone is the Blue VO!CE software, which can also be used for any of the Blue microphones, including the Blue Yeti Nano and Blue Yeti X.

 The Blue VO!CE software is an easy-to-use but powerful app that comes with many different real-time voice filters that can enhance your voice to sound crisper, richer, or more authoritative, depending on the tone you are trying to achieve.
+This makes the Blue Yeti a great mic for recording cover songs and podcasts.

 You can choose filters to have a broadcaster voice, a more bassy voice, a warm and vintage tone, or even an old-school AM radio kind of tone to your voice.